vcflib/vcflib/doc/vcfinfosummarize.md

 ```

+options:
+    -f, --field         Summarize this field in the INFO column
+    -i, --info          Store the computed statistic in this info field
+    -a, --average       Take the mean for field (default)
+    -m, --median        Use the median
+    -n, --min           Use the min
+    -x, --max           Use the max
+    -h, --help          Print this message
+    -v, --version       Print version

 Take annotations given in the per-sample fields and add the mean, median, min, or max
 to the site-level INFO.